rico-hengst/tropos.heatmap_missing_files/README.md

 This package is **not prepared for collecting** the data.
 This package is **prepared for visualization** only.

-The data can be provided
+The data can be provided in two different ways:
 * as two column comma separated csv-file, with a single line header with the names of the columns
-    * the data row1 should be consists of a date or a datetime
+    * the data row1 should be consists of a date or a datetime string
     * the data row2 should be a float or a integer value
     * e.g.: